connorswitala/Chemistry-Solver/README.md

 ### Composition

-Currently, there are four air compositions available and built into the code itself.
+Currently, there are five air compositions available that are built into the code itself.
 These are accesible through the the use of the enum class `GasType::`.
-The four compositions are:
+The five compositions are:

 - `GasType::AIR5` Contains N2, O2, NO, N, and O.
+- `GasType::AIR7` Contains N2, O2, NO, N, O, NO+, and e-.
 - `GasType::AIR11` Contains N2, O2, NO, N, O, N2+, O2+, N+, O+, e-.
 - `GasType::Air11_AR` Contains N2, O2, NO, N, O, Ar, Ar+, N+, O+, e-.
 - `GasType::Air13` Contains N2, O2, NO, N, O, Ar, Ar+, N2+, O2+, N+, O+, e-.